incsilva/incsilva/README.md

 ### Hi, I’m Alberi Silva

-- 💡 I'm in the last period of the 'informática' technical course
+- 💡 I'm in the first period of the bachelor's degree in Information Technology
-- 🌱 I’m currently learning JAVA and JavaScript
+- 🌱 I’m currently learning Data Science and language Kotlyn
-- 🛠 I'm developing a System collaboratively
+- 🛠 I'm developing some freelance projects

 <div align="center">
   <a href="https://github.com/incsilva">